ivotron/popper2-paper/paper/paper.md

       cpus-per-task: 2
 ```

-The configuration files are orthogonal to the workflow and are only meant to provide
-environment-specific options to allow running the same workflow in different environments.
-It can be seen that with few tweaks like changing the resource manager
-options in the configuration file, a workflow developed on a local
-machine can be executed on Kubernetes and Slurm clusters.
+With few tweaks like changing the resource manager options in the configuration file, a workflow developed on a local machine can be executed on Kubernetes and Slurm clusters.

+More generally, this feature allows Popper to cleanly separate concerns: experimentation logic is encoded in the workflow file; runtime or infrastructure information is contained in a configuration file.
+Depending on the scenario, users might not even need to be aware of the contents of a configuration file, and instead rely on system administrators to provide this information.
 In this way, Popper allows researchers and developers to build and test workflows in different computing environments with relatively minimal effort.

 [^mlperf]: `https://github.com/mlperf/training`